yugr/Lalambda/21/practice.md

 `malloc` is a good practice.

-In this workshop we'll make a simple checker which will detect this behavior at large scale and use it to find issues in popular OSS packages.
+In this workshop we'll make a simple checker which will be capable of detecting problematic programs at large scale.
+We'll then use it to find issues in popular OSS packages.

 # Initial app

-So let's start with the simplest possible implementation in branch `workshop/1` of [failing-malloc repo](https://github.com/yugr/failing-malloc)
+So let's start with the simplest possible implementation in branch `workshop/1` of [failing-malloc](https://github.com/yugr/failing-malloc) repo:
   * intercept `malloc` via `LD_PRELOAD`
   * on first call collect various data
   * and return `NULL`